At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

 Workbooks

 They’re all completely free to download and come with vocabulary words linked to the theme as well as some fun activities – and it’s all in French!
-Our full workbook page can be found here, but here is a little preview of what you’ll find there:
+Our full French workbook page can be found here.

 Other tips

 Last but not least, some extra tips for the parents of French students.
-We know how difficult it can be to help your child in their venture to learn a language that you may not know, so here are a few pointers on how to best support your child, some of them overlap with what we’ve already mentioned here, but it’s still worth a look!
+We know how difficult it can be to help your child in their venture to learn a language that you may not know, so here are 5 Tips on How to Support Your French Immersion Child (even if you don’t speak French!).

 Let us know what you think in the comments below, and feel free to link any French learning resources that have helped you or your child!